 POLITICAL and MEDIA CULTURE

 Over decades, our discordant political and media culture has exacerbated those differences between us.
-35% electoral strategies that focus on the base and capitalise on the apathy of non-voters appeal to the extremes but leave the majority voiceless.
-In the referendum campaign, objectively the most consequential in our history, the most prominent voices were politicians and big business people — two of the most despised groups in the country.
+35% electoral strategies that focus on the base and capitalise on the apathy of non-voters appeal to the extremes but leave too many voiceless.
+In the referendum campaign, objectively the most consequential in our history, the most prominent voices were politicians and big business people — two of the most under-trusted groups in the country.

 The result is that, in our media and our politics of all stripes, we are pitted against one another: older people against younger, rich against poor, men against women, ‘strivers’ against ‘shirkers’, ‘immigrants’ against ‘Brits’, ‘predatory’ businesses against ‘productive’ ones, ‘Brexiteers’ against ‘Remoaners’, ‘traitors’ against ‘heroes’.
 It’s a tendency that categorises people in the most simplistic terms.